muhammadlailil/adminportal/README.md

 -   `nofitication`
     For display dropdown notification on header

+-   `nofitication_interval`
+    Interval pooling notification request, set null or 0 to disable pooling request, value in second

+-   `nofitication_path`
+    Route name to see all notification, you can change to your own route name

+-   `alert_message_type`
+    Type of notification alert, popup or alert

 -   `api`
     For API Configuration
     - `secret_key` Secret key for you application API